Reena-dll/Reena-dll/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Find a new job
-- ⚡ Fun fact: I love to play games and read book
+- ⚡ Fun fact: I love to play games and read books

 ### Connect with me: